 2 Tblsp butter

-6 medium red potatoes, cut into big bite-sized pieces (about 3/4" square)
+6 medium red potatoes, cut into big bite-sized pieces (about 3/4" square)2 cups baby carrots

 32 oz. prepared beef broth